callchain/calld/src/call/app/tx/README.md

 ### Verification of Multiple Signatures During TX Processing
-The current approach to adding multi-signature support is to require that a transaction is to be signed outside the Ripple network and only submitted after the quorum has been reached.
+The current approach to adding multi-signature support is to require that a transaction is to be signed outside the Call network and only submitted after the quorum has been reached.

 This reduces the implementation footprint and the load imposed on the network, and mirrors the way transaction signing is currently handled.
-It will require some messaging mechanism outside the Ripple network to disseminate the proposed transaction to the authorized signers and to allow them to apply signatures.
+It will require some messaging mechanism outside the Call network to disseminate the proposed transaction to the authorized signers and to allow them to apply signatures.

 Supporting in-ledger voting should be considered, but it has both advantages